CuriousCod/ExtractYoutubePlaylistUrls/README.md

 Extracts URLs from a Youtube playlist.

 <h3>Usage</h3>
+- Open a Youtube playlist</br>
-- Copy the source code from a Youtube playlist into source.txt file and save it to the application folder.</br>
+- Open the source code page and copy the all of the code into clipboard</br>
-- Run the application
+- Run the application and press enter